mono/mono/sdks/README.md

 - run-all-system-core: Run System.Core test suite
 - run-all-binding: Run bindings test suite
 - run-browser-tests: Run tests that require a browser environment
+- build-aot-all: build all AOT samples and tests
+- run-aot-all: run all AOT samples and tests
 - clean: cleans the wasm directory

 For bcl or runtime changes, you must manually run the corresponding build/package steps in `builds`.